liquidprompt/liquidprompt/docs/functions/data/vcs.rst

 .. function:: _lp_git_head_status() -> var:lp_vcs_head_status, \
                                        var:lp_vcs_head_details

-   Return ``true`` if the repo is in a special or unusual state.
+   Return ``true`` if the repository is in a special or unusual state.
 Return the special status, and any extra details (like progress in a rebase) if applicable.

    .. versionadded:: 2.0